SimplifyJobs/Summer2025-Internships/README.md

 # Summer 2024 Tech Internships by Pitt CSC & Simplify

 We're back!
 Use this repo to share and keep track of software, tech, CS, PM, quant internships for **Summer 2024**.
-The list is maintained collaboratively by the [Pitt Computer Science Club](https://pittcsc.org/) and [Simplify](https://simplify.jobs/)!
+The list is maintained collaboratively by the [Pitt Computer Science Club](https://pittcsc.org/) and [Simplify](https://simplify.jobs/)! test

 > **Update (Aug 2, 2023)** :partying_face: